-Where will my data be kept?
+Where will my child's data be kept?

-We will store research data linked to your unique study identification number and any research documents with personal information (such as consent forms) securely at the University of Oxford for up to ten years after the end of the study.
+We will store research data linked to your child's unique study identification number and any research documents with personal information (such as consent forms) securely at the University of Oxford for up to ten years after the end of the study.
 This will ensure that we have enough time to analyse it all, and to write papers and reports.
 After the end of the study, we will fully anonymise all our research data.
-This will mean that we can still do further analyses if needed but there will be no way of linking your data to any personal information about you.
+This will mean that we can still do further analyses if needed but there will be no way of linking your child's data to any personal information about them.

-Who will be able to see my data?
+Who will be able to see my child's data?